hyperledger/fabric-ca/docs/source/users-guide.rst

    a.
 You issue a `fabric-ca-client enroll` command, creating an enrollment certificate (i.e. an ECert).
       This stores a copy of the ECert in the fabric-ca-server's database.
    b.
 The fabric-ca-server's database is deleted and recreated, thus losing the ECert from step 'a'.
-      For example, this may happen if you stop and restart a docker container hosting the fabric-ca-server, but your fabric-ca-server is using the default sqlite database and the database file is not stored on a volume and is therefore not persistent.
+      For example, this may happen if you stop and restart a Docker container hosting the fabric-ca-server, but your fabric-ca-server is using the default sqlite database and the database file is not stored on a volume and is therefore not persistent.
    c.
 You issue a `fabric-ca-client register` command or any other command which tries to use the ECert from